Yuanruo-Sherry-Xie/AN588-Homework01-sherryx/README.md

 -   In my original code is also 5 struggles I encountered while doing homework 1

-Thank you for reading this\!👍
+Thank you for reading this!👍

+TRYING IT OUT